-Yellow fever is caused by a virus that is found mainly in rural areas of Africa and South America.
+Yellow fever is a disease caused by a virus that is mainly found in tropical areas of Africa, Central and South America.